Michael Morgan, conductor and passionate advocate for classical music, dies at 63

 Mr. Morgan was one of the rare Black conductors to rise to prominence, with guest appearances leading the top orchestras of St. Louis, Chicago, Los Angeles, Baltimore, New York and San Francisco during a career that spanned 40 years.
 He made his international debut at the Vienna State Opera in 1982, conducting Mozart’s “Abduction From the Seraglio” in the city where the composer spent much of his life, before an infamously fastidious and unforgiving audience.
-He later said that his only goal was to get in and out of the State Opera without being booed.
+He later said his only goal was to get in and out of the State Opera without being booed.
 As it happened, he was invited back.

 “The most pretentious thing in my biography, which is full of pretentious things,” he told The Washington Post in 1990, “is the fact that my first opera conducting assignment was with the Vienna State Opera.”